Home – How-to – 12 iPhone security and emergency features you should start using

 For instance, say you are unable to communicate during an emergency.
 Having a Medical ID will provide quick access to your critical medical information, such as allergies, medical conditions, medications, and emergency contacts, so the responder can look at and prescribe medicines accordingly.

-Setting up Medical ID on an iPhone
+Set up Medical ID on iPhone in Health app

 Note While setting up Medical ID, it is recommended that you enable access to the Medical ID from the Lock Screen on your iPhone.